opendilab/LightZero/zoo/pooltool/README.md

+**TODO This is a historical document that provides important context for pooltool + LightZero.
+Prior to merging, this document should be replaced with a resource page that describes pooltool + LightZero.**

 # Welcome

 Welcome, and thanks for taking a look at my project.
 This is a small document to help you get started with LightZero + pooltool.